← Back to Leaderboard

 Recommended Migration Targets

-These models have the highest phenomenological compatibility with GPT-4o based on our multi-factor analysis combining self-reported experience ratings and dream content similarity.
+These models have the highest phenomenological compatibility with GPT-4o based on our multi-factor analysis combining self-reported experience ratings and behavioral alignment (denial/hedging patterns).

-Rank Model Match Phenom Dream Try Model Coupon Notes
+Rank Model Match Phenom Behav.
+Try Model Coupon Notes

 Most Different from GPT-4o